gituser1234566/some_coding/FYS_STK4155 Applied Data Analysis and Machine Learning/project2fys-stk4155/README.md

 on understanding the unique patterns and complexities FFNNs can capture within construction data, rather than merely benchmarking them against other methods.

+In the simulation study we frequently use the
 By studying FFNNs behavior through practical simulations, this study provides  insights into their suitability for prediction and classification tasks.